desenSunUBW/CacheAttack/README.md

 The logo insertion at embedding space model used in this experiment is "poison_attack/poison_emb/sampled_db/clip_phrase_model.pt", trained by self-constructed dataset.
 The dataset construction code is in "poison_attack/poison_emb/convert_data_format.py", and the training script is "poison_attack/poison_emb/logo_insertion_model.py".
 You can train your new model by using the training scripts.

-The embedding to prompt with logo model used in this experiment is "coco-prefix_latest.pt".
+The embedding to prompt with logo model used in this experiment is "coco-prefix_latest.pt", also uploaded to `https://zenodo.org/records/17959605`.
 The training script is "poison_attack/poison_emb/recover_prompt_with_logo_model.py", you can train your own model with this script.